mozilla/pontoon/docs/admin/deployment.rst

    Optional.
 Name to give to this app on New Relic.
 Required if you're using New Relic.

+``PROJECT_MANAGERS``
+   Optional.
+A list of project manager email addresses to send project requests to

 ``SECRET_KEY``
    Required.
 Secret key used for sessions, cryptographic signing, etc.